sduclassroom/examaker/RHSA1/CH11/q2_s.md

- a configuration used for a device which is made up of a collection of settings.
+ A configuration used for a device which is made up of a collection of settings.

 * network
 * service
 + connection